 2. Burn Meditation

-Tool number 2 skips the letter altogether and jumps straight in with the matches.
+Release anger tool number 2 skips the letter altogether and jumps straight in with the matches.
 Use the powerful element of fire to meditate on your anger and visualise it raging like an inferno, clearing a path of lava out of the old and gradually dying down and paving a new, clean passage.

 You can burn sage, palo santo, a candle or a full-on bonfire.
 This is your ritual – this is your release so follow your intuition.
 You might want to try burning oils such as clove, cinnamon, ginger or sweet orange.
 Great crystals to include in this meditation include amber, lava rock and citrine.